thomas-hennessy-work/QA-Final-Project/README.md

 ![cluster]()

 ### Project Tracking
-Before starting on the code of the application a Jira board was set up and used to track the progress of the project and to demonstrate our team workflow, from planning to testing and finally to completion.
+Before starting on the code for the application a Jira board was set up and used to track the progress of the project and to demonstrate our team workflow, from planning to testing and finally to completion.
+We used epics to keep track of each part of the application which we then assigned tasks to our sprints.
 Throughout this project we ran ... sprints.
-Below is a screenshot of ...
+Below is a screenshot of our fisrt sprint, where we could see what needed to be done, what was in progess and what was done on one easily digestible board.
 ![jira1]()
 You can find the full Jira Board [here](https://iwanmoreton.atlassian.net/jira/software/projects/DFP/boards/3)